-Depreciation and amortization decreased by \$8 for the three months ended September 30, 2024 compared to the same period last year.
-Depreciation and amortization did not materially change given that the Company did not have capital additions to its tangible and intangible assets, as a result of its asset light model.
+Depreciation and amortization decreased by \$nil and \$7 for the three and six months ended December 31, 2024, respectively, compared to the same period last year.
+Depreciation and amortization did not materially change given that the Company did not have capital additions to its tangible and intangible assets, as a result of its tangible asset light model which prioritizes brand ownership, intellectual property, and innovation while leveraging third-party manufacturing partnerships to optimize operational efficiency and capital allocation.